salma-soussi/Calculator/README.md

 I made this project to learn and exprement more with **HTML**, **CSS**, **JavaScript**.

-you can visit it at https://salma-soussi.github.io/Calculator/
+you can see it at https://salma-soussi.github.io/Calculator/